StackVista/stackstate-docs/setup/data-management/data_retention.md

 {% endtab %}
 {% endtabs %}

-In some cases, it may be useful to keep historical data for more than eight days.
+Sometimes, it may be useful to keep historical data for more than eight days.

 {% tabs %}
 {% tab title="CLI: sts" %}